Jim Mageean

-Jim Mageean (27 January 1948) is an English folk singer based in Cullercoats, Tyne and Wear, England, specialising in Sea Shanties, traditional maritime music and "Geordie" songs from his native North East of England.
+Jim Mageean (born 27 January 1948) is an English folk singer based in Cullercoats, Tyne and Wear, England, specialising in Sea Shanties, traditional maritime music and "Geordie" songs from his native North East of England.

 Biography

 Mageean was born in Gosforth.
 The eldest of four children having two brothers, Patrick and Peter, and a sister, Sheila.
 His father Charlie Mageean was part of a riveting gang in the Tyne shipyards at that time but soon after became a coal miner: "I asked my dad once if he was present at my birth and he said that Newcastle United were playing at home to Stoke City that day so, of course, he was at the match!"

 Mageean spent his early years in a mining village, Coxlodge, where he attended a small village school.

 He started singing as a very young child, learning songs from his grandmother, Elsie, but did not know they were folk songs until much later.
 His parents, Peggy and Charlie Mageean, were both good singers and often had late night singing parties in the house, particularly at New Year.
 Mageean soon found out that if you could sing then you could stay up late at the party so he learned several Geordie songs.

 In 1963 he went to his first folk club as a teenager at The Bridge, Newcastle upon Tyne.
 Then in 1964 he went to his first folk festival in Scarborough, North Yorkshire.
 There he met Stan Hugill who was singing with The Spinners at the time.
 He started writing to Stan and invited him to Newcastle where he did a short tour.
 They became good friends and remained so until Hugill's death in 1992.

 He was educated at Newcastle Polytechnic (now Northumbria University) where he obtained a degree in Physics and became a Chartered Engineer.
 He later studied for a P.G.C.E to allow him to teach.
 He spent ten years of his life in London singing as a resident in several of the folk clubs including ‘Herga’, ‘Dingles’ and ‘The Cellar’ in Cecil Sharp House and working in Engineering and Education but later returned to his native North East as a Senior Lecturer in Engineering at Newcastle College.